paultopia/gobbledygook/content/pages/syllabus.md

 - Commentary on Shonubi, posted on ICON.

 We'll spend this week catching up further, if necessary, discussing the Shonubi case, and replicating the data analysis used by experts in that case (approximately---we don't have quite the identical dataset).
 As time permits, I'll introduce the basic concepts of linear regression for next week.

+For **Week 8 practice homework**, do the [Multiples of 3 and 5](https://projecteuler.net/problem=1) and [Smallest multiple](https://projecteuler.net/problem=5) problems on Project Euler.
+(Note, you don't need to submit code on that site, just write the code to get the correct math answer.)

 ### Week 9